MR

 How to Get a Free Equifax Credit Report

-Equifax offers multiple avenues for Canadians to access their credit reports, ensuring flexibility and convenience.
+Equifax offers multiple ways to access your credit reports, ensuring flexibility and convenience.
 Here are four ways you can obtain your Equifax credit report:

 1. Online